Pure Maple Syrup in Nappanee Indiana

 A Family Farm Nappanee Already Knows

 Schmucker Grain and Feed has been part of this community for generations.
 We're the same family that grows the corn, cracks the corn, bales the straw, and feeds the deer herds and chicken coops across Elkhart County.
-Adding maple syrup to what we offer wasn't a business decision — it was just what we already do every spring, finally available to our neighbors.
+Bringing local maple syrup to our shelves wasn't a business decision — it was just a natural fit for a family that's always believed in keeping things local.

 When you buy from us, you're buying from a family that lives down the road, not a corporation with a regional distribution center.
 Our customers are our neighbors — the folks who hunt the woods around Wakarusa, the homesteaders out toward Bremen with their goats and chickens, the families from Goshen and Middlebury who'd rather drive a few miles for the real thing than settle for what's on the grocery store shelf.